Price’s Pressure Points: A mild start but changes by mid-week

 We’ll enjoy sunny to mostly sunny skies and Monday afternoon highs will reach the 40s for most areas, perhaps a few 50s in the far west.

-Seasonable temperatures will linger into Tuesday, with big changes on the way by mid-week.
-A weather system looks to organize Wednesday and Thursday but it’s still unclear where the system will set up.
-Some light rain and snow chances will be around Wednesday and Thursday, followed by a warmer, drier trend.
+Seasonal temperatures will linger into Tuesday, with big changes on the way by mid-week.
+A weather system looks to organize Wednesday and Thursday but it’s still unclear exactly where the system will set up.
+If any event, some light rain and snow chances will be around Wednesday and into Thursday, followed by a warmer, drier trend.